On this page

 Minerals are the property of the Crown in South Australia.
 For prospecting and mining purposes access to land is obtained through the provisions of the Mining Act 1971, as amended, and the Regulations under the Act (Mining Regulations 2011).

-Fossicking permits are not required in South Australia.
-However, authorisation to enter onto a property must be obtained from the landowner prior to entry to fossick on the land.
+Authorisation to enter onto a property must be obtained from the landowner prior to entry to fossick.

 Fossicking and prospecting are not permitted within National Parks, Conservation Parks and Forest Reserves.